 Game of Thrones – The Dark Hedges

-We can admit that the shots used in the television show, and the inclusion of the hedges is a stunning touch.
-The road is for pedestrians only.
-So keep this in mind before you start driving down the road by accident.
-However there is parking nearby at the dark hedge’s hotel, so you can park there to keep your car safe.
+We can admit that the shots used in the television show and the inclusion of the hedges are stunning touches.
+The road is for pedestrians only, so remember this before you start driving down the road by accident.
+However, there is parking nearby at the Dark Hedge Hotel, so you can park there to keep your car safe.

-These hedges are located in Ballymoney, right outside the Gracehill house which is worth taking the trip to.
-However, I’m not sure if it is something you’d want to do right away as there are locations that are closer to Belfast.
+These hedges are located in Ballymoney, right outside the Gracehill house, which is worth the trip.
+However, I’m not sure if you’d want to visit right away, as there are locations closer to Belfast.

 Starred Up – Crumlin Road Gaol